ndrwptrsn/regional_shipping_api/README.md

 Thank you for reviewing my assessment, I had a lot of fun working on it!

+The API is a Dockerized Express application using Postgres for data storage.
+The data structure is three tables, Sellers, Categories, and Rules.

 I prioritized API functionality (dynamic stored rules feature, exposed endpoints) and API integrity (validations, tests) over front-end tooling (which seems like the kind of thing that would be added to a pre-existing admin panel anyway).
 I did spruce up the docs a bit: http://localhost:3000/api

 Each eligibility rule uses an operator (<, >, <=, =>, =, in, between), a comparator (either a list of something in the db to check against, a value, or range of values) and a target (the part of the incoming request that gets checked).
-Each rule gets processed, even if prior rules didn't pass.
-The response consists of whether or not the item is eligible and why:
+Each rule gets processed, even if some rules don't pass.
+The response consists of whether or not the item is eligible and which rules passed/failed and why:

 ```